LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-Observe DHCP Traffic.
-This protocol is used to assign an IP address to devices when they are first connected to the network.
-Dynamic Host Control Protocol (DHCP) uses UDP Ports: 67 and 68.
-Back in Wireshark, we filter for DHCP traffic only from the Windows 10 virtual machine, attempt to issue a new IP address from the command line.
-Open PowerShell as an adminintrator and run the command "ipconfig /renew".
-We will now see the DHCP traffic being captured in Wireshark.
+Observe DHCP Traffic: This protocol assigns an IP address to devices that are connecting to a network for the first time.
+DHCP uses UDP Ports 67 and 68.
+Back in Wireshark, filter for DHCP traffic.
+We will now attempt to issue a new IP address from Powershell.
+To do this, open PowerShell as an adminintrator and run the command "ipconfig /renew".
+This starts new DHCP traffic which will be captured in Wireshark.

 </p>
 <br />